lapd-c/dlut-vnetlab2/cn_dlut_sfctestbed/sfctestbed_source/README.md

 #Credits

 1. eclipse 2.
-IDEA 3. maven 4. doxgen
+IDEA 3. maven 4. doxygen

 The Spring Boot MVC helps the sfctestbed in accelerating and facilitating application development.